dime-worldbank/iesurveykit/Survey Checks/3-set-up-hfc-dashboard.md

 # Setting up a Real-time data quality checks dashboard

-As shown in the flowchart below, there are four main steps for creating a real-time HFC dashboard.
+There are four main steps for creating a real-time HFC dashboard.

   1. First, we need to upload a static preloaded dataset into SurveyCTO as a server dataset.
   2. Then, we attach this server dataset to the main survey form so that we can reference preloaded data in our survey form.